 Longer term, we can reduce demand for opioids and the stress leading to farmer suicides by radically transforming the Midwest’s present system of food production to one centered on farmer autonomy and community control.

-This post represents the ideas and opinions of the author and are not necessarily that of ARERC as an organization.
+The ideas and opinions posted here are the author’s and not necessarily that of ARERC as an organization.